GeoKnow/OSMRec/README.md

 *model*: optional filename for the SVM model that will be produced. <br />

 * Get recommendations: <br />
-`java -jar OSMRecCLI.jar –test -i inputfile [–m model –o outputFile]`
+`java -jar OSMRecCLI.jar -test -i inputfile [-m model -o outputFile]`

 *inputfile*: OSM file to be used as test set.
 Recommendations will be predicted for every instance in this file. <br />
 *model*: optional filename for the SVM model to be used for recommending. <br />